Ohervet/Bjet_MCMC/README.md

 Acknowledgments and citation
 -------
-If you use this code in a scientific publication or communication, please cite the paper [Hervet et al. 2023](https://arxiv.org/abs/2307.08804) (Submitted to ApJ).
+If you use this code in a scientific publication or communication, please cite the paper [Hervet et al. 2024](https://iopscience.iop.org/article/10.3847/1538-4357/ad09c0).
 For any use of the multi-zones SSC option, please also cite [Hervet at al. 2015](https://ui.adsabs.harvard.edu/abs/2015A%26A...578A..69H/abstract).